SM 25x125 [2xM8] / N52 - magnetic roller

 Apart from immense power, neodymium magnets have the following advantages:

-- Key role in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical equipment or very advanced devices.
+- Significant importance in the industry of new technologies – are utilized in HDD drives, electric motors, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: